AhmaadSamir/FCI-CS352-FCI1/README.md

 # FCI-CS352-FCI1
 - All team memebers should use java style in the code
-- Don`t make you change in master directly
+- Don`t make any change in master directly